 Abstract

 More than 100 tidal marsh creation projects have been constructed in the Fraser River Estuary, British Columbia, from the 1970s to present.
 Past studies described and evaluated many of these projects and found varied success, but the underlying factors that determine project outcomes have not yet been formally investigated.
-Using a combination of field sampling, spatial analysis, and statistical modeling, we aimed to address this knowledge gap by asking what factors determine (1) whether the persistence of created tidal marshes and (2) the resilience of created marsh plant communities, measured by native species dominance and species richness.
+Using a combination of field sampling, spatial analysis, and statistical modeling, we aim to address this knowledge gap by asking what factors determine (1) the persistence of created tidal marshes and (2) the resilience of created marsh plant communities, measured by native species dominance and species richness.
 We observed recession in 40 of the 78 projects visited, representing 23,553 m2 (9.3%) of the 254,358 m2 of created marsh surveyed.
 Increases in mean site elevation had a negative effect on percent recessed area, while North Arm sites and sites further upriver were more prone to recession.
 Based on field observations and data interpretation we suggest that wake erosion and goose herbivory may be drivers behind these losses and warrant further investigation.
-Dominance of native species declined with distance upriver, though invasive cattail (Typha angustifolia, T. glauca) defied this trend, dominating outer estuary sites when present.
+Dominance of native species declined with distance upriver, though invasive cattail (Typha angustifolia, T. × glauca) defied this trend, dominating outer estuary sites when present.
 Native and non-native richness shared similar patterns and was comparable between reference and created marshes, increasing on average with elevation and distance upriver.
 These findings offer insight into the role that site design and location play in the outcome of marsh creation projects, and the challenges presented by stressors and environmental change in the estuary.

 Lay Summary